 9. Bring Useful Gadgets

-There are a few travel gadgets that will come in handy regardless of whether you’re traveling alone or with a group, namely a mobile battery pack and adapter.
-Many hotels provide adapters, but you’ll be glad to have your own in case of a flight delay when you and your group are running low on power.
+Some travel gadgets will come in handy regardless of whether you’re traveling alone or with a group.
+A mobile battery pack and adapter are pretty much essential.
+Many hotels provide adapters, but you’ll be glad to have your own in case of a flight delay.
 On group trips, I always bring two adapters (because I can’t depend on anyone else to bring one) and my Anker PowerCore+ mini 3350mAh Lipstick-Sized Portable Charger, which I’ve had for three years now.

 10. Get an International Data Plan

 A huge source of stress during travel is communication (or a lack thereof).
-If you don’t have a decent international data/calling plan with your cell phone provider, it can be incredibly difficult to keep in touch with your group or people back home.
+If you don’t have a decent international data/calling plan, keeping in touch with your group or people back home can be incredibly difficult.
 Not to mention, not being able to use the mobile apps on your phone can significantly impact your mobility.

 If I had to point to one thing that eliminated stress on our trip, I’d have to point to the T-Mobile Simple Choice Plan.
-The plan includes free international data and texting, which was very useful on days when the group broke up so everyone could do their own thing.
-Thanks to a combination of the Viber app and free data from my T-Mobile plan, it was easy to keep in touch with people back home.
+The plan includes free international data and texting.
+This was very useful on days when the group broke up to do their own thing.
+Thanks to the Viber app and free data from my T-Mobile plan, it was also easy to stay connected with people back home.

-I was surprised by how fast the data was in Singapore, Hong Kong, and even remote parts of Bali.
+The data in Singapore, Hong Kong, and even remote parts of Bali were surprisingly fast.
 It worked equally well in France, Germany, and Greece this summer.
 The only place where I had trouble was Mexico, where data speeds were ridiculously slow.
 Still, I’d highly recommend T-Mobile’s Simple Choice Plan – I’ve had service with both Verizon and AT&T and T-Mobile beats them both in terms of cell phone service as well as customer service.

 What are some of your tips for making group travel less stressful?